 - Switch the VPN server to one closer to you geographically.

 - Switch to a server with a lower server-load percentage.
 If the server load is higher than 70%, we recommend using a different server.

 - If you are using a P2P based program (usually downloading software), make sure that you are connected to a P2P-optimized server.
-Please check the full P2P server list.
+Please check this article about Peer-to-peer traffic with NordVPN.

 - Open Advanced Settings and switch from the default UDP protocol to TCP.

 - Temporarily disable your firewall to see whether it has an impact on your overall internet speed.
 If it does, please check your firewall settings and remove unnecessary rules or consider using a different firewall software.